How Valuable is Your Customer List?

 The purpose of a restrictive covenant that is part of an employment contract is to shield the employer from the possibility of losing the employer’s customers to an employee who appropriates proprietary customer information for the employee’s own benefit and also to shield the employer from the possibility of losing customers with whom the employer enjoys a near permanent relationship.

 The general rule is that every employer has a right not to have its customers appropriated by current or former employees.

 Employment contracts often contain covenants restricting the employee’s right to pursue similar employment or solicit the former employer’s customers or employees after employment termination.
 Such restrictive covenants are usually found in employment contracts with sales representatives and service-orientated professionals because employers have, or believe that they have, a great interest in guarding their clientele from competition.
 These restrictive covenants attempt to restrain former employees from cultivating the former employer’s customers for another employer or for themselves.
 Many employers often contend that they have an interest in protecting the resources invested in training the employee and in developing solicitation techniques and sales methods.
-If you have any questions, contact the Chicago business attorneys at Bellas & Wachowski for further guidance.
+If you have any questions, contact the Chicago business attorneys at Bellas & Wachowski Attorneys at Law for further guidance.

 In Illinois, the basic test is whether the restrictive covenant in an employment contract is reasonably necessary to protect the employer from improper or unfair competition, depending on the facts of each case.
 Illinois courts will prohibit employees who have signed a restrictive covenant from using confidential information, such as customer lists or customer information, or trade secrets, to gain a competitive edge over the former employer.
 However, Illinois courts will also consider fairness to the former employee by requiring that the restrictive covenant be reasonable in duration and geographical scope and that the employer have a protectable interest in restrictive information or activity.